Skip to content

 • Isolation: Each workspace has its own database row-level security (RLS) context.
 Content and configuration do not leak between workspaces.

-• Membership: Users are invited to workspaces and assigned roles (e.g. Owner, Editor, Viewer).
+• Membership: Users are invited to workspaces and assigned roles (e.g. Owner, Member).

 • Scoped Content: Posts, digests, translations, schedules, and subscribers are always scoped to a workspace.